TrendsStrategy2026

 2. Narrow Niches Are Beating Broad Categories

-The "funny dog shirt" market has hundreds of thousands of listings.
-A new seller entering that keyword is invisible.
+The "funny dog shirt" market is crowded.
+A new seller entering that keyword is competing against shops with more reviews, more sales history, and more data.

 What's working instead: combining two specific interests into one audience.
 "Goldendoodle dads who play disc golf."
 "NICU nurse night shift humor."
 "Retired math teacher fishing jokes."